Juda77/MathDojo/README.md

 first experience with writing my own API with Node.js

 # My Math API Documentation
-My Math API provides randomly-generated practice arithmetic problems and also computes answers to problems given by the API user.
+My Math API provides randomly generated practice arithmetic problems and also computes answers to problems given by the API user.